 1. Place the thermostat and O-ring into the thermostat housing; then secure the thermostat housing to the cylinder head with the two cap screws.
-2. Install the crossover coolant hose onto the water pump and engine water inlet.
-Secure with the two hose clamps.
-3. Slide the upper hose onto the thermostat housing and radiator.
-Secure with the two hose clamps.
-4. Install the lower coolant hose onto the water pump housing and radiator.
-Secure with the two hose clamps.
-5. Fill the cooling system with the recommended amount of antifreeze.
+2. Fill the cooling system with the recommended amount of antifreeze.
 Check for leakage.

-1. Place the thermostat and O-ring into the thermostat housing; then secure the thermostat housing together with the four machine screws.
+1. Place the thermostat and O-ring into the thermostat housing; then secure the thermostat housing together with the machine screws.
 2. Fill the cooling system with the recommended amount of antifreeze.
 Check for leakage.